syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Bookmarks.md

 {% highlight vbnet %}
 [VB]

-'Load the template document with bookmark "Northwind" whose start and end preserved in different section
+'Loads the template document with bookmark "Northwind" whose start and end are preserved in different section

 Dim document As New WordDocument("Template.docx", FormatType.Docx)

-'Create the bookmark navigator instance to access the bookmark
+'Creates the bookmark navigator instance to access the bookmark

 Dim bookmarkNavigator As New BookmarksNavigator(document)

-'Move the virtual cursor to the before the end location of the bookmark "Northwind"
+'Moves the virtual cursor to the location before the end of the bookmark "Northwind"

 bookmarkNavigator.MoveToBookmark("Northwind")

-'Get the bookmark content as WordDocumentPart
+'Gets the bookmark content as WordDocumentPart

 Dim wordDocumentPart As WordDocumentPart = bookmarkNavigator.GetContent()

-'Save the WordDocumentPart as separate Word document
+'Saves the WordDocumentPart as separate Word document

 Dim newDocument As WordDocument = wordDocumentPart.GetAsWordDocument()

 newDocument.Save("Result.docx", FormatType.Docx)

-'Release the resources hold by WordDocument instance
+'Releases the resources hold by WordDocument instance

 newDocument.Close()